 With everyone thinking green, jewellery created from recycled materials is increasingly popular.
 The trend goes way beyond incorporating recycled-glass beads into a design or re-moulding salvaged metals into new bits of Bling.
 Pieces of bicycle chains, musical instruments and electronics are all finding their ways into today’s jewellery designs.
 Rubber, plastic, cardboard—nothing is trash in the hands of today’s most creative jewellery designers.
+However, personalized wristbands can also be an example of worthy output from these materials.
 Holly Anne Mitchell creates crafty pieces out of recycled paper, including sweetener packets, and Eleanor Salazar works with retired pool balls to create unique earrings and interesting numbered rings.

 Jewellery no longer has to be worn in the traditional way – on the arm, neck, finger or wrist. these days body jewellery is a real trend that can look both super attractive and super cool.
 Belly button bars, nose rings, lip and tongue piercings and even earrings worn on the cartilage rather than in the lobe are all popular, particularly with the young, and lovers of alternative fashion.
 Check out Boelry for some great and unusual pieces of body jewellery.

 Jewellery Gone Wild